 How Do I Negotiate Buyer Rebates in NYC?

 Any NYC real estate agent or brokerage can provide a buyer rebate.
-That being said, most agents don't want to reduce the commission.
+That being said, most agents don't want to reduce their commission.
 They may even be insulted if you imply they’re not worth the full commission.

 An agent's brokerage can also be a problem.
 They often have minimum commission rates, eliminating the opportunity for their agents to provide a rebate.

-The easiest approach is to work with a real estate brokerage that openly offer rebates like Yoreevo.
+The easiest approach is to work with a real estate brokerage that openly offers rebates like Yoreevo.
 That way, you’ll know exactly how much you’ll get back without any negotiation or awkward conversations.
 Yoreevo's business model is built on lower commissions so we're happy to have you as a client and get you a rebate!

 Regardless of who you work with, make sure you get the rebate in writing to protect yourself and make sure everyone is on the same page.